-Root canal therapy aims to remove bacteria from the infected area, avoid reinfection, and save your natural tooth.
-After removing the infected pulp, the inside of the tooth is meticulously cleaned and sanitized before being filled and sealed.
+Root canal treatment aims to remove bacteria from the infected area, avoid reinfection, and save your natural tooth.
+The procedure involves the following steps:

 Are you experiencing discomfort in your teeth?
 Then there may be a chance that you will need to consult a dentist.
 Below you will find various symptoms that suggest you may need a root canal treatment: